Step 1. Load and Georeference the Image

-- If you don’t know the corner coordinates, but know 3 points interior to the image, you can use the instructions in this article: How can I create a georeferenced base map from an unreferenced image file in Surfer?
+- If you don’t know the corner coordinates, but know 3 points interior to the image, you can use the instructions in this article: A detailed look at how to georeference (assign coordinates to) an image in Surfer

 - If you don’t care what your X and Y coordinates are, you can simply leave the coordinates as they are in pixel units (0,0 in the lower left corner).

 - Select the map and click Home | Add to Map | Layer | Empty Base.
 This adds a new base layer to the map.